RamonKaspar/SmartMensa/README.md

   - [x] Add login functionality #5 !12
   - [x] Create favourite menus page and store the favourite menus in remote mongoDB user database #17 !19
   - [x] Display all favourite menus which are available today #18 !20
-  - [ ] Add functionality to store favourite mensas, allergens and price class (student, intern, extern) in database
+  - [ ] Add functionality to store allergens and price class (student, intern, extern) in database #20 !21
+  - [ ] Add functionality to store favourite mensas in database

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\